grinnell-cs/csc151-images/_mps/fractals.md

 prior characteristics will get an M.

 ```
-[ ] Passes all of the three-star autograder tests.
+[ ] Passes all of the E star autograder tests.
 [ ] Includes a working version of `carpet` (2e).
 [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.
 In particular, avoids identical recursive calls.